istaranjandas/claudeSessions/README.md

 # Claude Sessions

 A private, in-browser dashboard for your Claude Code transcripts.
-Pick your `.claude/projects` folder and browse every session, prompt, reply, and tool call — with search, stats, and timelines.
+Pick your `.claude` folder and browse every session, prompt, reply, and tool call — with search, stats, and timelines.

 **Nothing is uploaded.** Files are read directly by your browser via the File System Access API (or `<input webkitdirectory>` on Firefox/Safari).
 Close the tab and the data is gone.